vrockai/pipeline-test/docs/content.md

 ---

-## Persistent Diarrhea in Patients With Crohn's Disease After Mucosal Healing is Associated With Lower Diversity of the Intestinal Microbiome and Increased Dysbiosis.
+## Persistent Diarrhea in Patients With Crohn’s Disease After Mucosal Healing Is Associated With Lower Diversity of the Intestinal Microbiome and Increased Dysbiosis
- 29.03.2020, _K Boland, L Bedrani, W Turpin, B Kabakchiev, J Stempak, K Borowski, G Nguyen, AH Steinhart, MI Smith, K Croitoru, MS Silverberg_

-In patients with inflammatory bowel diseases (IBD), symptoms do not always associate with the severity of endoscopic inflammation and can persist after mucosal healing.
-We investigated whether symptoms in patients with successfully treated IBD are related to composition of the intestinal microbiome.

 [Source](https://www.cghjournal.org/article/S1542-3565(20)30402-X/abstract)

-10.1016/j.cgh.2020.03.044

 ---